ItaloPachecoMustaro/Alura-AluraMid-Project/README-EN.md

 </div>

 <hr>
-<a href="https://github.com/ItaloPachecoMustaro/Alura-AluraMid-Project/blob/main/README.md">Não fala inglês?
+<a href="https://github.com/ItaloPachecoMustaro/Alura-AluraMid-Project/blob/main/README.md">Não fala Inglês?
 Clique aqui para ver a versão em português.</a>
 <hr>

 ## 📚Description

-This is a project I created as part of the "From Scratch: Beginner in Programming" course.
+This is a project I created as part of the "From Scratch: Beginner in Programming" course by Alura.
 During the course, I learned the fundamentals of programming logic, Computer Architecture/Operating System, HTML and CSS, JavaScript and basic Git.

 <br>